phosxd/hex-rush/README.md

 # hex-rush
-Archive for every playable version of Hex Rush.
-Source code will be released when the game is finished!
+Beta 0.1.
+Meant for the playtest demo.